-General details of NLOM design and progressive development are discussed in Hurlburt and Thompson [1980], Wallcraft [1991], Wallcraft and Moore [1997], Moore and Wallcraft [1998], and Wallcraft et al. [2003].
-The last of these discusses the development of NLOM as a thermodynamic model with a Kraus and Turner [1967] type bulk mixed layer and SST.
+General details of NLOM design and progressive development are discussed by Hurlburt and Thompson [1980], Wallcraft [1991], Wallcraft and Moore [1997], Moore and Wallcraft [1998], and Wallcraft et al. [2003].
+The last of these discusses the development of NLOM as a thermodynamic model with a Kraus and Turner [1967]-type bulk mixed layer and SST.
 This version of NLOM was used in the 1/16° and 1/32° global prediction systems listed in section 1.2.
-More specifically, the resolution for each variable is 1/16° (1/32°) in latitude and 45/512° (45/1024°) in longitude or ~7 km (3-4)

-km) at mid-latitudes in the 1/16° (1/32°) system.
+More specifically, the resolution for each variable is $1/16^{\circ}$ $(1/32^\circ)$ in latitude and $45/512^\circ$ $(45/1024^\circ)$ in longitude or \sim 7 km (3-4 km) at mid-latitudes in the 1/16° (1/32°) system.
 The NLOM domain is nearly global, extending from 72°S to 65°N, with the model boundary generally following the 200-m isobath with a few exceptions, like the shallow straits connecting the Sea of Japan (East Sea) to the Pacific Ocean.
-NLOM uses vertically compressed but otherwise realistic bottom topography confined to the lowest layer [Hurlburt et al., 2007].
+NLOM uses vertically compressed but otherwise realistic bottom topography confined to the lowest layer [Hurlburt et al., Pathways of upper ocean currents and fronts: Steering by the topographically-constrained abyssal circulation and the role of flow instabilities, applicability of a two-layer theory to low versus high vertical resolution models, submitted to Dynamics of the Atmospheres and Oceans, 2008 hereinafter referred to as Hurlburt et al., submitted manuscript, 2008].
 Sill depths of straits that are shallower than the bottom layer are maintained by constraining the flow to small values below the sill depth [Metzger and Hurlburt, 1996].
-The reduced amplitude of the topography generally does not have a significant impact on the abyssal current steering of upper ocean current pathways (an essential capability of eddy-resolving ocean models which simulate eddy-driven abyssal currents), because even low amplitude topographic features can constrain the pathways of abyssal flow [Hurlburt and Metzger, 1998; Hurlburt et al., 2007].
-Deep water formation outside the model domain is included via prescribed observationally-based transports through four straits in the northern boundary of the North Atlantic, northward in the upper layers and southward in the bottom layer [Shriver and Hurlburt, 1997].
+The reduced amplitude of the topography generally does not have a significant impact on the abyssal current steering of upper ocean current pathways (an essential capability of eddy-resolving ocean models which simulate eddy-driven abyssal currents) because even low-amplitude topographic features can constrain the pathways of abyssal flow [Hurlburt and Metzger, 1998; Hurlburt et al., submitted manuscript, 2008].
+Deep water formation outside the model domain is included via prescribed observationally based transports through four straits in the northern boundary of the North Atlantic, northward in the upper layers and southward in the bottom layer [Shriver and Hurlburt, 1997].

-The history of NLOM use in ocean prediction systems was given in section 1.2.
-Each day the NLOM prediction system performs a hindcast at daily increments to pick up delayed altimeter data (a five-day hindcast for the 1/32° system, a three-day hindcast for the former 1/16° system) and it makes a four-day forecast (plus a 30-day forecast once a week) [Smedstad et al., 2003; Shriver et al., 2007].
+The history of NLOM use in ocean prediction systems is discussed in section 1.2.
+Each day, the NLOM prediction system performs a hindcast at daily increments to pick up delayed altimeter data (a 5-day hindcast for the 1/32° system, a 3-day hindcast for the former 1/16° system), and it makes a 4-day forecast (plus a 30-day forecast once a week) [Smedstad et al., 2003; Shriver et al., 2007].
 NLOM assimilates along-track satellite altimeter data using the model as a first guess for the SSH analysis, and it assimilates SST in the form of daily operational model-independent SST analyses from NAVOCEANO [Barron and Kara, 2006].
-The SSH assimilation process consists of an optimum interpolation (OI) deviation analysis from the model first guess and an empirical orthoganal function (EOF) regression technique based on model statistics to project the SSH updates downward, including to the abyssal layer [Hurlburt et al., 1990].
+The SSH assimilation process consists of an optimum interpolation (OI) deviation analysis from the model first guess and an empirical orthogonal function regression technique based on model statistics to project the SSH updates downward, including to the abyssal layer [Hurlburt et al., 1990].
 These updates are geostrophically balanced outside the equatorial region and inserted incrementally to further reduce inertia-gravity wave generation.
-Anisotropic, spatially-varying mesoscale covariance functions determined from TOPEX/Poseidon and ERS-2 altimeter data [Jacobs et al., 2001] are used in the OI analysis.
+Anisotropic, spatially varying mesoscale covariance functions determined from TOPEX/Poseidon and ERS-2 altimeter data [Jacobs et al., 2001] are used in the OI analysis.
 The SST assimilation consists of relaxing the analysis into the model.